 Suarez claims he said “Por qué, negro?” (“why, black?” – para 205).
 Evra claims he said “Porque tu eres negro” (“Because you are black” – para 205).
 The latter could be taken as offensive according to the FA’s language experts, but the phrase struck them as “slightly unusual” (para 182), whereas the phrase claimed by Suarez “sounded right linguistically and culturally”.
 (Para 191)

 Initially Evra claimed (in English) that Suarez said, at one point: “I don’t talk to you because you niggers” (para 131).
 He later withdrew this claim, after realising Suarez had said, in Spanish, “negro”, not “nigger”.
 (The report quotes Evra admitting that he is “not exactly fluent in Spanish” – para 87).
 As the FA’s experts pointed out, “the Spanish word ‘negro’ cannot simply be translated as ‘nigger’.”
 (They also point out that “It may be used affectionately … it may be used as a nickname in everyday speech … several famous people in Uruguay are known as ‘el negro’…” (para 172)

-These important details (and much else of relevance) somehow went unreported in most media coverage following the FA’s publication of a 115-page report (listing the reasons why the 3-man panel found Suarez “guilty”).
+These important details (and much else of relevance) somehow went unreported in most media coverage following the FA’s publication of a 115-page report listing the reasons why the 3-man panel found Suarez “guilty” (but not of being “racist” – paras 224, 414, 454).
 Unfortunately, ‘churnalism’ had taken the place of responsible reporting…

 “Racial abuse” churnalism